Once you have decided on the courses you want to apply for and have checked that you are eligible to apply, you can begin your SATAC application.

 If you are unable to change your preferences online, you can advise SATAC of the changes in writing and we will amend them for you, however SATAC staff will not accept a change of preference over the telephone.

 There will be times during the application cycle when changes of preference will be unavailable.
 This is to allow SATAC to process applications in time for an offer round.
 You should change your preferences by these deadlines in order to be considered in the next offer round.

 SATAC will notify you of an offer on behalf of TAFE SA by emailing the offer to your last recorded email address.
 Courses that do not make offers immediately make offers on set dates.
-Check the key dates for information on offer round dates.

-If SATAC makes you an offer outside of the published dates we will notify you by email.
+If SATAC makes you an offer outside of the published dates, we will notify you by email.